rocketscience0/cs207-FinalProject/docs/milestone1.md

         ))

 >>> q = f(x,y)
->>> q.jacobian((x, y))
+>>> q.Jacobian((x, y))
 autodiff.array([[0, 1],
                 [1, 0]])
 ```

-Note that `autodiff.Number.jacobian()` does require the user to specify an order of input `Number` objects to ensure consistency within the user's own code.
+Note that `autodiff.Number.Jacobian()` does require the user to specify an order of input `Number` objects to ensure consistency within the user's own code.
 Otherwise, `autodiff` would have to infer which element belongs to which function input.
 As the user strings together multiple elementary operations, it is likely that `autodiff`'s understanding would differ from the user's.

 ## Software Organization